vistormu/tactileforce/raspberry/README.md

 `[client]`:
 - `ip`: the ip of the computer to send the data via udp
-- `port`: the port of the connexion
+- `port`: the port of the connection

 `[bota_sensor]`
 - `port`: the location of the usb port